This page may contain affiliate links. If you make a purchase through any of these links, I may make a small commission.

 - Un-sintered powder around the parts causes the surface to be grainy

 Direct metal laser sintering is a high-end industrial process that is most suitable for the production of complex geometrical metallic parts.
-It’s probably one of the most advanced 3D printing process available.
+It’s probably one of the most advanced 3D printing processes available.